PedroVinii/java-grade-calculator/README.md

 ## About

-This application reads 4 student grades, calculates the final average and displays the student's academic status.
+This application reads 4 grades from a student, calculates the final average and displays the student's academic status.

 ## Features